dolmades/dolmades-cli/README.md

 cd dolmades-cli
 ```

-### Cooking a dolma
+### Cooking a dolmade

-Cooking describes the process of building a dolma from a recipe given its required ingredients.
+Cooking describes the process of building a dolmade from a recipe given its required ingredients.
-To cook a dolma use the very simple example:
+To cook a dolmade use the very simple example:

 ```
-./cook recipes/ASD_LifeForce.dolma
+./cook recipes/ASD_LifeForce.dolmade
 ```

 This will install the winning demo of Assembly 2007 by Andromeda Software Development.
 At first the required ingredients will be downloaded and verified by its checksum.
-Next, the dolma is created and the installation as defined in the recipe is being performed.
+Next, the dolmade is created and the installation as defined in the recipe is being performed.
-Finally, you can run the installed dolma:
+Finally, you can run the installed dolmade:
 ```
 ./dolmades launch LifeForce_ASD
 ```